AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 ### MongoDB Cloud Manager {#mongodb-cloud-manager}

 MongoDB Cloud Manager is a free service offered by MongoDB that allows monitoring and management of MongoDB instances.
-It provides a view into the performance and health of MongoDB cluster in real time.
+It provides a view into the performance and health of the MongoDB cluster in real time.
 It manages both cloud and privately hosted instances provided the instance can reach the Cloud Manager monitoring server.

 It requires an agent installed on the MongoDB instance that connects to the monitoring server.
 There are three levels of the agent: